hartfordsthistory/hartfordsthistory.github.io/people/spaulding.md

 [Daily Alta California for 21 Nov 1885](https://cdnc.ucr.edu/?a=d&d=DAC18851122&dliv=userclipping&cliparea=1.8%2C4856%2C7483%2C1080%2C147&factor=2&e=01-09-1874-31-09-1888--en--20-BAR%2cCS%2cCSC%2cC%2cLVCH%2cRI%2cDAC%2cDCE%2cSACDI%2cDMT%2cDND%2cDNL%2cDPN%2cDSRB%2cES%2cESN%2cGGG%2cHE%2cHT%2cHTES%2cMCT%2cMJ%2cODT%2cOT%2cPA%2cbeacon%2cSFC%2cSFE%2cWAC-1-byDA-txt-txIN-%22susan+spaulding%22-------), Andrew Taylor Spaulding Jr passes away, "beloved and only child" aged 7 years 1 mo and 22 days.

-In 1886, Andrew Spaulding buys the parcel on Block 114 from Elizabeth Meeteer.
+In 1886, Andrew Spaulding buys [the parcel on Block 114](/buildings/matear-house/) from R. S. Williams.

 On October 18th, 1892 Great Register of California lists him as 5'7¼", with a fair complexion, blonde hair and green eyes.
 He's listed as a watchmaker, from New Hampshire, and as living at 405 Castro... up on the corner?